Ethan826/cfi-website/content/training/index.md

 - **Private Pilot:** While earning your “private ticket,” you’ll cover aerodynamics, navigation, weather, regulations, decision-making, and the procedures and maneuvers you’ll need to fly alone or with passengers in good weather.
-You’ll learn through ground and flight instruction to ensure you’re ready for your checkride and, more importantly, ready to be a safe and responsible pilot, able to make responsible decisions and keep learning.
+You'll receive ground and flight instruction to prepare you for your checkride and, more importantly, to be a safe and responsible pilot, able to make sound decisions and keep learning.
 - **Instrument Rating:** Earning your instrument allows you to fly in a wider range of weather conditions, enhances your ability to navigate, and lets you take fuller advantage of the services available to pilots in the National Airspace System.
 This rating also increases your responsibilities and exposure to more complex flying environments.
-Consequently, we will strongly emphasize Aeronautical Decision Making (ADM) and setting personal minimums to ensure safety and proficiency in instrument meteorological conditions (IMC).
+Consequently, we will strongly emphasize Aeronautical Decision Making and setting personal minimums to ensure safety and proficiency in instrument meteorological conditions.
+- **Rusty Pilots:** I returned to flying after a significant break, so I understand the challenges and fears of getting back into the air.
+I offer tailored sessions to help you regain confidence and proficiency in the cockpit.
+And with experience going back over 25 years, I can help you understand what’s changed and how it affects you—from the widespread use of tablets and advanced avionics to updated procedures and phraseology.
 - **CFII (Certified Flight Instructor–Instrument):** This advanced certification allows you to teach instrument flying, building on your foundational skills to teach instrument flying to certificated pilots.
 It particularly emphasizes